woocommerce/woocommerce/readme.txt

 * Tweak - New WC_Order Class Formatting Filters and Function for totals (thanks thenbrent)
 * Tweak - Free shipping availability check to deal with min amount and coupon rules together
 * Tweak - Shipping class added to product data panel instead of separate
+* Tweak - After getting a shipping quote, use the shipping address for taxes on the cart page
 * Fix - Replacing use of deprecated function get_current_theme() with wp_get_theme()
 * Fix - Body classes now correct for WordPress themes with non alphanumeric characters
 * Fix - PayPal http_build_query &amp; -> & on some PHP 5.3 servers